marcomnrq/Consultation-Marketplace/README.md

 role_user, role_professional or role_admin.
 Lastly, is worth to mention that users can enable 2FA on their accounts and add an extra layer of security.

-## Security Measures
+## Security Measures and Sentinel
-Currently, there are security protections against these threats:
+Sentinel keeps your users safe.
+Sentinel Service currently detects brute force attempts, suspicious authentication and checks captcha validation.
+More features are coming soon.
+Along with Sentinel here is a complete list of security protections:
 1. SQL or code Injection
 2. Cross-site request forgery (CSRF)
 3. Cross-site scripting (XSS)
+4. Brute force detection
+5. Suspicious authentication

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.